garrandall/popular-music-data/tracks/she-knows-ne-yo-juicy-j.md

 You know, from the moment she turn around, ay
 She know, how to back it up and drop it down
 (Ya)
-She know, she what all the fellas looking at, mmmmmmmm Cause they know, soon as her song come on it's a wrap, yeah (Ya)
+She know, she what all the fellas looking at, mmm Cause they know, soon as her song come on it's a wrap, yeah (Ya)